 Elko has numerous local and national chain hotels and motels.

 Camping is available at the USFS developed campground at Thomas Canyon Campground in scenic Lamoille Canyon--reserve early as this is a small and popular campground.
 Thomas Canyon campground has potable water, restrooms and a couple of trash dumpsters.
 There are also a number of dispersed (undeveloped) campsites in the Right Fork Canyon area lower down in Lamoille Canyon.
 These sites are primitive with no services--please remember to pack your trash, bring your own water and practice good stewardship of our public lands--Leave no Trace.
 There is also camping at South Fork Reservoir (NV State Park) and limited dispersed camping on Harrison Pass and Soldier Creek (40-60 minute drive-time from Lamoille).

-There are a number of Bed and Breakfast and vacation rental accommodations in Elko, Spring Creek and Lamoille area as well.
+There are a number of Airbnb/VRBO accommodations in Elko, Spring Creek and Lamoille area as well.

 Elko and Spring Creek have multiple grocery stores.
 Most restaurants are in Elko though there are a couple in Lamoille and Spring Creek.

 Elko has a local bike shop (Bristlecone Bikes).
 It is a small shop with competent, knowledgeable and enthusiastic owner and staff, but it is tiny by comparison to Salt Lake, Reno or Boise shops, so please keep that in mind.